outworkers/phantom/docs/basics/primitives.md

 and all necessary marshalling is generated at compile time with 0 runtime overhead using advanced macro machinery and you could arbitrarily use `SubRecord` as a valid column type.

+This is an extremely fast operation that will allow you to magically encode complex Scala types in Cassandra while maintaining high throughput.

 ```scala

 case class Record(